oscoder/kotache/README.md

 }
 ```

-And create a mustache renderer.
-The parameter to the engine method is the template name to use.
+And create a mustache renderer. there is no need to pass any paramters.

 ```php
 <?php